 Flooding is not covered by normal home-owners insurance.
-Flood Insurance is provided through the National Flood Insurance program and can be purchased through most local insurance brokers.
+Flood insurance is offered through the National Flood Insurance Program and private insurance companies, and can be purchased through most local insurance brokers.

 You can protect your home and its contents from flood loss through the National Flood Insurance Program.
 Contact any licensed property or casualty broker for more information.
 County libraries have a list of local brokers and agents known to be Program participants.
 Additional information on personal and property flood protection can be found at these locations.